chkp-dhouari/AWS-CICD-CLOUDGUARD/README.md

 [Container] 2020/06/13 15:35:53 Phase context status code:  Message:

 ```

+You can verify that the FSP Runtime security was added as Layer to my deployed Lambda function*

 #### if you would like to understand more about Serverless Security and CloudGuard Workload please feel free to reach to me or attend my webinars on TechTalk or BrightTalk.